Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Juli 2025 14.28.02 UTC
+- WIB: Sabtu, 26 Juli 2025 15.35.23 UTC
-- WITA: Sabtu, 26 Juli 2025 15.28.02 UTC
+- WITA: Sabtu, 26 Juli 2025 16.35.23 UTC
-- WIT: Sabtu, 26 Juli 2025 16.28.02 UTC
+- WIT: Sabtu, 26 Juli 2025 17.35.23 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational